doersino/UnicodeMathML/README.md

 # UnicodeMathML

 *UnicodeMath is an easy-to-read linear format for mathematics.
-This repository implements a translation of UnicodeMath to MathML – dubbed UnicodeMathML  TODO stolen from asciimathml.
-A playground allows for experimentation.*
+This repository implements a JavaScript-based translation of UnicodeMath to MathML.
+An interactive "playground" allows for experimentation with UnicodeMath's syntax.*

+**What's UnicodeMath, precisely?** This and other questions are answered in the FAQ section below.

 #### Demo: TODO link to playground demo running on github pages